Chameleon-Vision/chameleon-docs/docs/source/hardware/supported-hardware.rst

 .. warning::

-	 These cameras are currently NOT compatible with Chameleon Vision currently.
+	These cameras are currently NOT compatible with Chameleon Vision yet.
 	Please :ref:`contact us<contact-us>` if you wish to use one of these cameras.

 	- Pi Camera Module (all versions)
 	- Network Cameras (such as the Axis Camera)